ptipyangul/the-peaks/README.md

 # The Peaks

 This is the Frontend Developer Test project for Seven Peaks Software.
-This project was build from scratch.
+This project was built from scratch.

 The Peaks website consists of Homepage, Category pages, Article pages, Bookmark and Search page.